2021-NEXT-LEVEL/StopChildAbuse/README.md

 The final round of the 2021 NIA Artificial Intelligence Data Contest

-*'ChildKeeper' is an Automation system for automating mosaic and encryption processing to take out CCTV footage to prevent chidl abuse in daycare centers.*
+  *'ChildKeeper' is an Automation system for automating mosaic and encryption processing to take out CCTV footage to prevent child abuse in daycare centers.*

  ## ⚡TEAM _ NEXT LEVEL⚡